Salonce/github-api-user-repositories/readme.md

 - Fetches public repositories for a GitHub username.
 - Filters out forked repositories.
-- For each repository, lists all branches with their latest commit SHA.
+- For each repository lists:
+  the name, owner login and all branches: their names and their latest SHA commits.

 ---